BoBch27/firevault-go/README.md

 Tags
 ------------
-When defining a new struct type with Firevault tags, note that the tags' order matters (apart from the `omitempty` and `omitemptyupdate` tags, which can be used anywhere).
+When defining a new struct type with Firevault tags, note that the tags' order matters (apart from the different `omitempty` tags, which can be used anywhere).

 The first tag is always the **field name** which will be used in Firestore.
 You can skip that by just using a comma, before adding further tags.